flancian/agora/CONTRACT.md

 An Agora is defined by its code of conduct; it is a contract that binds us within its confines.
-It is of utmost importance for it to be well specified and known by all.
+It is therefore of utmost importance for it to be well specified (explicit) and understandable by all.

 - Be honest.
 - When interacting with others through references or comments, please observe the [Principle of Charity](https://en.wikipedia.org/wiki/Principle_of_charity).